China eases power crunch with boost to coal production | Malay Mail

 The world’s biggest coal importer has battled widespread power cuts in recent months that have disrupted supply chains, due to strict emissions targets and record prices for the fossil fuel.

-But the crisis is now winding down thanks to a boost in domestic coal output, according to a statement from China's top economic planning body late yesterday.
+But the crisis is now winding down thanks to a boost in domestic coal output, according to a Sunday statement from China’s top economic planning body.

 Xi, whose country is the world’s largest emitter of planet-heating gases, has instead submitted a written statement to the summit.